-Thanks to its 150-meter diameter rotor (with blades stretching 73.50 m), the turbine has a yield 15% better than existing offshore turbines, enabling it to supply power to the equivalent of about 5,000 European homes.
+Thanks to its 150-meter diameter rotor (with blades stretching 73.50 m), the turbine can supply power to the equivalent of about 5,000 European homes.

 Developed for all offshore conditions, our 6MW direct drive wind turbine combines proven technology and innovation.
 Building on our unique Pure Torque* design, it provides high yield and uncompromising reliability that will lower the cost of offshore energy.

 April 2012: The consortium led by EDF EN for which GE is the exclusive turbine supplier won three offshore wind farms in France (Saint-Nazaire, Courseulles-sur-Mer and Fécamp for a total of around 240 wind turbines).